websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 * `kibana`
 * `elastic`

-Use the [`setup-passwords` command](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/setup-passwords.html) to set passwords for them:
+On your Elasticsearch server, use the [`setup-passwords` command](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/setup-passwords.html) to set passwords for them:

 ```bash
 ./bin/elasticsearch-setup-passwords interactive